bhassani/EternalBlueC/README.md

 [*] Convert to other languages such as Java and C# and implement a scanner & attack GUI

-[*] Allow editing of EternalBlue exploit payload to remove DoublePulsar and allow custom payloads & shellcode to be installed instead.
+[*] Allow editing of EternalBlue exploit payload to remove DoublePulsar and allow custom payloads & shellcode to be sent instead.

 [*] Add EternalRomance (Requires Named Pipe) support